BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/Data-Lake/README.md

 ##Introduction

+The objective of this tutorial is to demonstrate techniques for the movement of data between an external data source, an Azure Data Lake Store and Azure SQL Data Warehouse while demonstrating the use of U-SQL for processing information in a Data Lake Store and performing advanced analytics using Azure Machine Learning  (AML).
+This tutorial will be developed in reference to a use case described in the following section.

 An Azure Data Lake Store is a flexible, scalable repository for any type of data.
 It provides unlimited storage with high frequency, low latency throughput capabilities and provides immediate read and analysis capabilities over your data.
 Once data is captured in the Data Lake, advanced transformation and processing of the data can be performed using Microsoft's extendable and scalable U-SQL language, integrated with Azure Data Lake Analytics, Azure Machine Learning, or any HDFS compliant project, such as Hive running in HD Insight cluster.